Reader SDK Overview

 Reader SDK lets developers embed the Square checkout flow and accept in-person payments in custom apps using Square Readers.
 The SDK supports authorization, transaction processing, and Reader management.

-Reader SDK is available for native development on iOS and Android.
+Reader SDK is available for native development on iOS and Android and as a open source React Native plugin.
 Build payment solutions with Reader SDK to simplify chip and NFC payments, address EMV certification requirements, and make PCI compliance easy.

 Requirements and limitations